 Cheap & tasty

-For those who want the most possible bang for their buck, hostel General Manager Monica recommends Oscars Mexican Seafood near Petco Park.
-The restaurant has delicious ceviche, $1.99 fish tacos, and an awesome salsa bar so you can load up on all the flavors you want.
-If you’d like to try the SoCal breakfast of champions, stop by Oscars for a breakfast burrito stuffed full of eggs, potatoes, avocado, and chorizo, all for just $3.99.
-Not far from the hostel in the famous Gaslamp Quarter, American Junkie has rotating food specials throughout the week (including $1 sliders on Mondays).
+Those who want the most possible bang for their buck won’t have to stray far from the hostel.
+An easy walk away, in the famous Gaslamp Quarter, American Junkie has rotating food specials throughout the week (including $1 sliders on Mondays).
 But the best deal, Monica says, is all-you-can-eat tacos for $5 on Tuesdays.